 Wicked Ridge Lady Ranger Crossbow Package

 Who says you can’t add some femininity to your powerful crossbow?
 This fully featured Lady Ranger Crossbow not only comes with a great setup, but the attention to detail is superb.
-Featuring a black body with camo-speckled flip-floppy pink/purple design allows you to be rigid, tough, and show some of your inner glam!
+Featuring a black body with camo-speckled flip-floppy pink/purple design allows you to be rigid, tough, and show some of your inner glam, which makes it perfect for female hunters!
 With a patented ACU-52 integrated self-retracting cock system, cocking is a breeze.
 This boasts a 150-pound draw weight, light enough for unassisted cocking, and powerful enough to pack a punch with anything it crosses.
 Additional features include:

 * 300 FPS with 70 FP of Kinetic Energy – giving you the needed power to hunt your whitetail deer with ease.